masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Argument naming

-Input arguments must be named.
-E.g: `fcall(a=2,b=3)` There are the following exceptions that avoid naming arguments:
+Every input argument must be named at the call site (`fcall(a=2, b=3)`), whether the call is direct or UFCS.
+There are a few narrow exceptions that let an argument be passed unnamed:

-* If the type system can distinguish between unnamed arguments (no ambiguity)
+* The lambda has exactly one argument (and `self` does not count, see below).
+With nothing to disambiguate, position is unambiguous.

-* If there is an argument/call match.
-The calling variable name has the same as an argument
+* The calling expression is a variable whose name matches a parameter name (`fcall(a)` matches a parameter named `a`).

-* If the argument is a single letter, and there is no name match, only position is used
+* The argument types make the mapping unambiguous with no implicit conversion required (e.g. parameters `(a:bool, b:int, c:string)` can be filled positionally because each call-site value matches exactly one parameter by type).

-* `self` does not need to be named (first argument position)
+* `self` is always bound positionally — by the value before the dot in a UFCS call — and is never named at the call site.

 There are several rules on how to handle arguments.